 This morning we depart Chiang Mai to head for the Thailand-Laos border.
 We’ll make a stop near Chiang Rai to check out the famous and intriguing White Temple (Wat Rong Khun).
 Wat Rong is a unique modern Buddhist temple that features some curious statues and murals that include images from Star Wars and The Matrix, Freddie Kruger’s head hanging in the trees and a giant Predator emerging from the garden.
 We stop here long enough to grab a snack, stretch our legs and take a few photos before we continue on to cross the border into Laos.
 Once in Laos we take a short tuk- tuk ride into the chilled out town of Houay Xai, our stop for the night.

 Leaving Houay Xai you’ll board our private slow boat up the Mekong River to the tiny secluded village that will host you for an overnight homestay experience.
 Sit back and soak up this incredible journey as you wind your way through lush farmland, thriving jungle and rugged mountain scenery, drifting past water buffalo, locals fishing, and kids splashing in the shallows.
-We arrive in Ban Pak Nguey in the late afternoon.
+We arrive in the village in the late afternoon.
 Here you will get a taste of traditional Lao village life by staying with a family in their home.
 Experience a special Baci (welcoming) Ceremony, swim in the river, visit the school and help the kids with an English lesson.
 Play a game of football with the kids, explore the local temple, go fishing and don’t forget to try the local whiskey.
 This is a true highlight of any trip to Southeast Asia and exclusive to Stray!